-07.01.01 The ambulance will be licensed in accordance with the applicable state and/or local/national laws.
+07.01.01 The surface vehicle will be licensed in accordance with the applicable authority having jurisdiction (AHJ) laws.

 07.01.02 There is a written policy that addresses speed limitations and all aspects of traffic law compliance that pertain to ambulance operations.